Achieve Success by Acting on Insights: Selin Kocalar’s Guide

 What are “market signals”?

-Observed patterns (e.g., repeated buyer pain, a channel that books more demos, faster close rates) that indicate where to focus next.
+Patterns observed (e.g., repeated buyer pain, a channel that books more demos, faster closing rates) that indicate where to concentrate next.
 LinkedIn

 Why can playbooks be less effective?

-They’re generic and often lag reality; if your signals contradict the playbook, prioritise signals.
+They’re generic and often lag reality; if your signals contradict the playbook, prioritize signals.
 YouTube

 How do we implement this approach?